Klingebeil/homepage/_posts/2024-04-02-power-and-feasibility.md

 - *technological infrastructure* (software, hardware, etc.)
 - *Financial infrastructure* (budgets, business models, tracking and reporting, etc.)

 This also reveals another characteristic of infrastructures: they often function as networks and develop network effects.
-This means that the more people make use of one, the more valuable it becomes and the more critical its ongoing function [^8].
-In organizations, this means that the more critical the infrastructure, the greater the expected resistance to change, which, at the same time, can have a major impact on large parts of the company.
+This means that the more people make use of one, the more valuable it becomes and the more critical its ongoing function. [^8] In organizations, this means that the more critical the infrastructure, the greater the expected resistance to change, which, at the same time, can have a major impact on large parts of the company.

 The *context* in turn describes the limits of what is currently possible: all aspects of a project that either cannot be changed or should not be changed, but have a strong influence on the shape of the final *project* and its definition of success.
 In the case of the podcast team this included the long-term corporate strategy, business models, laws and regulations, market trends, journalistic ethics and the culture and history of the *Süddeutsche Zeitung*.